jamesheald/COIN/README.md

         eraserTrials                              % trials on which to overwrite context probabilities with stationary probabilities

         % measured adaptation data
-        adaptation                                % vector of adaptation data, on element per trial (NaN if not measured)
+        adaptation                                % vector of adaptation data (NaN if not measured)

         % store
         store = {}                                % cell array specifying which variables to store in memory